cap-js/docs/java/operating-applications/observability.md

 #### Configuration of Dynatrace { #open-telemetry-configuration-dynatrace }

-Open Telemetry support using Dynatrace leverages the Dynatrace OneAgent for distributed traces and Open Telemetry Java Agent for metrics.
-OpenTelemetry also can trace your application, but in case of the Dynatrace, it is better to leave the traces to the Dynatrace OneAgent to avoid trace duplication and inconsistencies in the trace data.
+Open Telemetry support using Dynatrace leverages the _Dynatrace OneAgent_ for distributed traces and _Open Telemetry Java Agent_ for metrics.
+OpenTelemetry also can trace your application, but if you're using Dynatrace, it is better to leave the traces to the Dynatrace OneAgent to avoid trace duplication and inconsistencies in the trace data.

 The following steps describe the required configuration: